 Yes.
 There are a number of requirements and restrictions that insurance policies must comply with in all cases.
-Additionally, standard form contracts are subject to registration and approval by the Mexican National Commission of Insurance and Bonding and the Mexican Financial Ombudsman.
+Additionally, standard form contracts are subject to registration and approval by the CNSF and CONDUSEF.

 1.5 Are companies permitted to indemnify directors and officers under local company law?